 Once again, you need to do it your way.
 Not everything works for everyone!

 7. Move that booty!

 Okay, this won’t come as a surprise but exercises are good for you!
 Extremely good to be honest.
-And I know, after a long day at Uni or work the last thing you want to do are push ups and burpees.
-But daily exercise boost your mood, relieve stress and increase your concentration and productivity.
+And I know, after a long day at Uni or work the last thing you want to do are push-ups and burpees.
+But daily exercise boosts your mood, relieve stress and increase your concentration and productivity.
 So, take a walk (or run), go to the gym, have a workout at home or simply take your bike instead of the bus (the Dutch way…).
-Just mooooove that booty!
+Just mooooove that body!

 8. Healthy fats are your friend!

 Honestly, I live for healthy fats!
-They fill you up, boots your mood, improve your skin and so much more!
+They fill you up, boost your mood, improve your skin and so much more!
 So, make sure you include some sort of healthy fat in every meal.
-So,use ingredients like avocado, nuts and seeds, olives, salmon, tuna, dark chocolate (YES, chocolate can be healthy!), tofu, chia seeds and eggs.
+So, use ingredients like avocado, nuts and seeds, olives, salmon, tuna, dark chocolate (YES, chocolate can be healthy!), tofu, chia seeds and eggs.
 And the best thing: All of those products are rather cheap to buy!

 9. Be honest with your friends!